gk199/Run3-HCAL-LLP-Analysis/TMVAStudies/README.md

 ```

 **5. Weight Files:**
 Copy over weights files to the directory `../BDTWeightFiles/v*/` such that they can be used in the minituple production.
-Make sure naming convention agrees with `BDTHelper.cxx`.
+Make sure naming convention agrees with `BDTHelper.cxx` or `MyTags` in `DisplacedHcalJetAnalyzer.h`.

 # Version Tracking
 v0.0: First setup, trained on LLP MC with mH = 125 and 350, with W+jets backgrounds.
 For v0.0, the signal and backgrounds are from these files: